tonytvo/blog-generator/content/blog/how-to-read/index.md

 - [work required to have an opinion](https://fs.blog/the-work-required-to-have-an-opinion/)
 - if you're a knowledge worker, you're paid to use your brain, so it's in your best interest to make that brain as efficient as possible.
 - The number of pages you read is not as important as the fact you're enjoying it.
-- review the notes and highlight them often with readwise.io
+- review the notes and highlight them often with post-reading apps such as readwise.io
 - **skim a lot of books and read a few.
 Immediately re-read the best ones twice**
   - when you lose interest, give it five more pages.
 Then skim the next chapter.
 If you're still not interested, put it down.
 It's the author's job to keep your attention
   - marking a book is indispensable to reading it